cdapio/cdap/cdap-docs/application-templates/source/etl/templates/sources/batch/table.rst

   +======================================+

 The 'id' field will be read from the rowkey of the table.
-The 'name' field will be read from the 'name' column in the Table.
+The 'name' field will be read from the 'name' column in the table.
 The 'birthyear' field will be read from the 'birthyear' column in the table.
 Any other columns in the Table will be ignored by the source.